DataFire/Integrations/integrations/generated/trashnothing/README.md

 #### Input
 * input `object`
   * post_id **required** `string`: The ID of the post to satisfy.
-  * summary `string`: If the post contains multiple items and not every item has been taken or received, pass a short summary of the items that have been so that the post will be updated to reflect which items are still being offered or request.
-Once all items in the post have been taken or received, this endpoint should be called with no summary passed so that the post will be removed from the listings.

 #### Output
 * output [Post](#post)